So, how do you get more Twitter followers, then?

 We briefly glossed over this up there, but we think it’s important to mention again.
 If you want to get more Twitter followers the right way, you need to avoid bots and buying them.

-You might have come across companies that made both of these sound pretty tempting, but at the end of the day, both methods are just going to hurt your account instead of help it.
+You might have come across companies that made both of these sound pretty tempting, but at the end of the day, both methods are just going to hurt your account instead of helping it.

 With a bot, they risk going outside of Twitter’s daily engagement limits, which will instantly put a red flag on your account.
 If you’ve already spent a bit of time growing your reputation, you really don’t want to jeopardize this.